stuycs-gh-classrooms/05-nextcs-dw-p02-another-breakout-game/README.md

 Mouse Control:
 - Mouse movement: N/A
 - Mouse pressed:
-  - On brick: deals click damage
+  - On brick: deals click damage.
+Brick then redisplays current health.
+If negative or = 0, brick disappears.
   - On purchase box: subtracts labeled purchase cost from total money, increases by some factor, makes new instance of the corresponding ball in center.
+Redisplay new price tag.

 ### Classes